Energy - HVACR

 Students will gain familiarity with equipment, processes, and labs used in the Bio-products and allied industries.
 Course is largely hands-on in nature as students gain experience on a variety of training equipment.
 Two eight-hour sessions per week for four weeks.

 EST-235: Introduction to Solar PV and Applications, Credits = 3

 The fundamental concepts required for safe, code-compliant design and installation of photovoltaic (PV) systems will be covered with a focus on grid-direct solar electric systems.
 The core concepts necessary to work with all PV systems, including system components, site analysis, PV module criteria, mounting solutions, safety, and commissioning will be taught.
 Prerequisite: EST 132

 EST-240: Intro to Basic Electronics, Credits = 5

 Introduction to solid-state theory and basic electronic components.
 Students will study solid-state theory, operation, and testing of solid-state components and devices to include diodes, thermistors, transducers, photocells, transistor, SCR, Diac, Triac, SS relays, photoelectric and proximity controls.
 Prerequisite: EST 131 and grade of C or higher in EST 132, or instructor permission.

 EST-250: Introduction to PLC and DDC Control, Credits = 5

-Programmable logic controllers (PLC) for industrial control, an direct digital controls (DDC) for building automation.
+Introduction to programmable logic controllers (PLC) for industrial control and direct digital controls (DDC) for building automation.
 Students will gain an understanding of terminology, components, programming, interfacing and operation of PLC controls, and be introduced to DDC components, functions and operation in building automation and energy management.
-Prerequisite: EST 150 and grade of C or higher in EST 240 or instructor permission.
+Prerequisite: EST 133 or instructor permission.
 Recommend: CS 100.

 EST-252: Principles of Power Generation and Distribution, Credits = 5